 The Santee City Council Members are elected officers as identified in Government Code Section 87200 and file Statements of Economic Interests with the Santee City Clerk's Office in accordance with the City of Santee's Conflict of Interest Code.
 Copies of the statements of economic interests filed by the above elected officers may be obtained by visiting the Santee City Clerk’s Office, located at 10601 Magnolia Ave, Santee, CA 92071.

-- Mayor John W. Minto
+- Mayor John W. Minto - At-Large

 - Council Member Rob McNelis - District 1